The 'Battle of Makin' was fought between US and Japanese forces on Makin atoll of the Gilbert islands group (20/24 November 1943).

 On the eve of invasion, the Japanese garrison on Makin atoll’s main island, Butaritari, numbered 806 men: 284 naval ground troops of the 6th Special Naval Landing Force, 108 aviation personnel of the 802nd and 952nd Aviation Units, 138 men of the 111th Pioneers and 276 men of the 4th Fleet Construction Department and Makin Tank Detachment of the 3rd Special Base Force.
 The last had three Type 95 Ha-Go light tanks).
 Overall command was vested in a junior naval officer, Lieutenant Seizo Ishikawa.
 The number of trained combat troops on Makin was no more than 300 men.

 US air operations against the Japanese positions on Makin began on 13 November, when B-24 bombers of Major General Willis H. Hale’s US 7th AAF attacked from the Ellice islands group.
-Grumman FM-1 Wildcat single-engined fighters escorted Douglas SBD Dauntless single-engined dive-bombers and Grumman TBF Avenger single-engined level bombers from escort carriers Liscome Bay, Coral Sea and Corregidor, and there came the 8-in (203-mm) gunfire from the fire support ship Minneapolis and other vessels.
+Grumman FM-1 Wildcat single-engined fighters escorted Douglas SBD Dauntless single-engined dive-bombers and Grumman TBF Avenger single-engined level bombers from escort carriers Liscome Bay, Coral Sea and Corregidor, and there came the 8-in (203.2-mm) gunfire from the heavy cruiser Minneapolis and other vessels.
 During the bombardment, a turret explosion on the battleship Mississippi killed 43 men.

 Troops began to go ashore across two beaches at 08.30 on 20 November.
 The initial landings on Red Beach went according to plan, with the assault troops moving rapidly inland after an uneventful trip on the oceanic side of the island.
 Their progress off the beach was slowed only by an occasional sniper and the need for the men to negotiate ways around the debris and water-filled craters left by the air and naval bombardment.
 The craters in particular prevented armoured support for the Red Beach force by the light tanks of the 193rd Tank Battalion after the leading M3 Stuart light tank became partially submerged in a shell hole and blocked the passage of all the vehicles behind it.